-The chat also has more features for you as a streamer, allowing you to change the channel modes and manage mod tools all inside the program itself.
-No more needing to keep up a browser tab to see and manage chat, as SLOBS offers all of this within the program.
+The chat also has more features for you as a streamer, allowing you to change the channel modes and manage mod tools all inside the software itself.
+No more needing to keep up a browser tab to see and manage chat, as SLOBS offers all of this within the app.

 Streamlabs OBS also offers a Themes Tab, allowing you to install and customize complete theme packages, as well as Widget Themes for those who use Streamlabs for their personal stream alerts.

-Ranging from simple static themes, to completely animated packages based off of the style of game, the Theme tab comes jam packed with features.
+Ranging from simple static themes with basic webcam overlays, to completely animated packages based off of the style of game, the Theme tab comes jam packed with features.

-Aside from these tabs, we also have a Test Widget feature at the bottom of the program.
+Aside from these tabs, another big difference of OBS vs Streamlabs is the Test Widget feature at the bottom of the app.
 This allows you to test any of your Alerts you have setup via Streamlabs, and is a nifty feature for those looking to edit and customize their alerts.

-With all of these useful features, we need to discuss the Cons of Streamlabs OBS.
+With all of these useful features, we need to discuss the cons of using Streamlabs OBS over OBS Studio.

 For a newer streamer, all of these features are fantastic to have and use.
-With all of this, it comes at a cost of using more CPU usage for those who have already established the way they want their stream setup.
+With all of this, it comes at a cost of using more CPU usage, and a slower installation process for those who have already established the way they want their stream setup.

-After seeing all that both programs have to offer, each have their own strengths and weaknesses.
-It all comes down to personal preference, but the winner for being the best all around program goes to Streamlabs OBS.
+After seeing all that both streaming software have to offer, each have their own differences, strengths, and weaknesses.
+It all comes down to personal preference, but the winner for being the best all around streaming app goes to Streamlabs OBS.

 If you are new to the streaming scene, all of the features and designs are a few mouse clicks away.
-The integrated chat and dashboard in the Live Tab are essential for any streamer.
+The integrated chat and dashboard in the Live Tab are essential for any streamer, and the filters for your webcam are fun to use.
 If you are new or like to change up your design, SLOBS will offer a lot more for your stream in the long run.

 If you are looking for something simple and already have your design and theme established, OBS Studio will do the trick.
 With its easy to navigate interface and simple design, OBS offers a simple experience and an easier time overall.
 You are also free to use any other separate chatbot to help personalize your stream.